ramonrietdijk/livewire-tables/docs/usage/columns.md

 thumbnail, for example.

 Luckily, this is easily done by using the `header` method.
 If `false` is passed as the first argument, the header will not be rendered in the table.
-The title of the column will always be visible in the column selection though.
+The title of the column will always be visible in the column selection.

 ```php
 Column::make(__('Name'), 'name')